About Boston College

 Studies related to the work of the Jesuit theologian and philosopher Bernard Lonergan, S.J., (1904-1984) are fostered and advanced in the Lonergan Center at Boston College.
 Inaugurated in 1986, the Center houses a growing collection of Lonergan's published and unpublished writings as well as secondary materials and reference works.
 Boston College sponsors the annual Lonergan Workshop each June, providing resources, lectures, and workshops for the study of the thought of Bernard Lonergan, S.J.
 Scholarships and fellowships offered by the Lonergan Institute enable scholars from around the world to utilize the resources of the Center.
 For more information, visit www.bc.edu/lonergan.

-The mission of the Options Through Education Transitional Summer Program is to prepare the transition to Boston College for a select group of diverse students who have demonstrated potential and leadership in spite of challenging educational and financial circumstances.
+The mission of the Options Through Education Transitional Summer Program, sponsored by the Thea Bowman AHANA and Intercultural Center(formerly Office of AHANA Student Programs), is to prepare the transition to Boston College for a select group of diverse students who have demonstrated potential and leadership in spite of challenging educational and financial circumstances.
 This summer residential program nurtures student’s academic, social, cultural, and spiritual development.